cossacklabs/product-docs/acra/what-is-acra.md

 Acra is a application-level encryption and data security toolkit for modern distributed applications.
 Acra allows app developers to encrypt sensitive data, manage the keys, apply tokenization, data masking, request filtering, generate audit logs and security events, automate reactions on security boundary.

-In short, providing you with means to protect the data, detect incidents and respond to them.
+In short, Acra provides you with means to protect the data, detect incidents and respond to them.

-Acra is written in Go, aimed for modern cloud applications that store sensitive data in PostgreSQL/MySQL-compatible SQL databases, and any other datastores.
-Acra consists of several services (SQL Proxy, API service, API proxy, in-app SDK, key management utils) that apply security controls exactly where the data flows.
+Acra is written in Go, aimed for modern cloud applications that store sensitive data in any databases.
+Acra consists of [several components](#architecture) that apply security controls exactly where the data flows.

 ## Acra's typical use cases